aaron-peng-01/whatever/Local_Delivery_Platform.md

 Create the payout pool once and reuse it across services.
 The treasury inherits the same permission object so that only approved operators can deposit/withdraw funds from the delivery business.

-// Agent Prompt 3: Establish the treasury for delivery platform financial operations
-// Creates the central payout pool that manages all delivery-related transactions,
-// incentives, and withdrawals with proper permission controls
+>💡 Agent Prompt: Establish the treasury for delivery platform financial operations, creates the central payout pool that manages all delivery-related transactions, incentives, and withdrawals with proper permission controls.

-// Replace {ADMIN} and {PERMISSION_ADDRESS} with your actual addresses
+>Replace {ADMIN} and {PERMISSION_ADDRESS} with your actual addresses

 ```json
 {
   "account": "{ADMIN}",